planetlabs/staccato/README.md

 - **query** a Common Query Language text string to query properties of the catalog entry (see below for examples)
 - **ids** a list of comma separated IDs to be returned
 - **collections** a list of comma separated collection IDs on which to filter the results
-- **fields.include** a comma separated list of json field names to include in the result
+- **fields** a comma separated list of json field names to include in the result; fields to be excluded can be prefixed with "-"
-- **fields.exclude** a comma separated list of json field names to exclude in the result
+- **sortby** a comma separated list of fields to sort by

 Examples:
 _GET_